What Can Someone Do With Your IP Address? What Your Internet Connection Says About You in 2025

 In addition, your IP address could be a gateway for hackers to accomplish a denial-of-service (DOS) or distributed denial-of-service attack (DDoS).
 In this case, the hackers use a network of controlled computers to bombard your device with data.
 As a result, the device disconnects from the network and shuts down.

 Hackers carry out DoS attacks to net easy money.
 For this reason, they rarely set them up for regular users.
 Instead, they direct the attacks on popular companies and websites.
-They perform service attacks to bring the companies to their knees then demand a massive payout to call off the dogs.
+They perform service attacks to bring the companies to their knees and then demand a massive payout to call off the dogs.

 Attackers can also execute man-in-the-middle attacks by intercepting traffic between your IP address and its destination, potentially stealing sensitive data or credentials.